alphagov/styleguides/css.md

 -		Use tab size of 2

--		When declaring bleeding edge new features, make sure to use browser prefixes, and that the the 'final' proposed attribute name is declared last
+-		When declaring bleeding edge new features, make sure to use browser prefixes, and that the the 'final' proposed attribute name is declared last.

 		For example: